urban-in-town/fil2gvs/README.md

 * Introduction
   * fil2gvs is a handy utility to create a Global Value Set (gvs) in a format suitable for import into Salesforce.com Cloud (SCL), using the [Ant Migration Tool](https://developer.salesforce.com/docs/atlas.en-us.daas.meta/daas/meta_development.htm) (SCL mig tool)
-  * input is a file in csv format - an example file is part of the distrib. and can be find at resources/Example.txt
+  * input is a file in csv format - an example input file is part of the distrib. archive (/ExampleGvs.txt)

 * Prerequisites
   * mandatory - to run fil2gvs & SCL mig tool